austinbutler/fps_conform/README.md

 The first embedded subtitle will be used, otherwise if there's an SRT subtitle of the same name next to the video file it will use that.

-It will output the finished files in a `converted` folder in the current working directory.
+It will output the finished files in a `conformed` folder in the current working directory.

 ### Nix